-Oregon & Washington’s forests are amazing at carbon storage
+Oregon & Washington’s forests are amazing at storing carbon.

 Source: Beverly E. Law, et al. (2018).
 Land use strategies to mitigate climate change in carbon dense temperate forests